The Blog

 We've had run-ins with smokers in our building before.
 A few years ago, a resident down the hall smoked weed every day.
 The smoke would waft all the way down the hall and right into our apartment.
 I reported it every time—every building needs a Karen—and every time, nothing happened.
 Our building couldn't do anything except build a case against the guy.
 That's how the law's setup in New York: it protects tenants even if they're being dickheads.
 After a year of smelling weed and getting second-hand high—not the worst way to spend a year, Bailey said—our building finally made us an offer: we could move to the same apartment 11 floors up and they'd lower our rent.
 What?!
 Not wanting to look a stoned gift horse in the mouth, we accepted the offer.

-The morning of the day before our move, I took Bailey for her usual morning walk.
-As I rounded the corner of our hallway, I saw a uniformed police officer sitting in a chair down the hall, right in front of The Smoker's door.
+The day before our move, I took Bailey for her morning walk.
+As I left my apartment, I saw a uniformed police officer sitting in a chair down the hall.,

 "Morning."